 Your Most Valuable College Semester

-Over the past several years, three independent research initiatives have been conducted or are in progress to measure the value and learning outcomes associated with the Semester at Sea global comparative program, which traces its roots to 1963.
+Over the past several years, three independent research initiatives have been conducted to measure the value and learning outcomes associated with the Semester at Sea global comparative program, which traces its roots to 1963.
 These studies include the Global Perspective Inventory (GPI), Study Abroad for Global Engagement (SAGE) research project, and Semester at Sea Evaluative Research: The Alumni Survey.
-A few of the recent findings are summarized below.
+A few of the findings are summarized below.

 The Global Perspective Inventory (GPI)